Bethany Saltman grew up at the end of a dirt road in Michigan.

 After two years of full-time residential Zen training, she and her husband decided to leave the monastery for a life of lay practice.
 They have been living down the road for many years now, with their young daughter, and are both senior lay students in the Mountains and Rivers Order of Zen Buddhism.
 Bethany serves on the board of the Zen Mountain Monastery, and has been an adviser and correspondent with the National Buddhist Prison Sangha for over twenty years.

 Since leaving Brooklyn, Bethany has developed an award-winning editing, writing, research, and consulting career.
 Her work can be seen in magazines like the New Yorker, New York Magazine, Atlantic Monthly, Parents, Town & Country, and many others.
-Her research and editing clients include super-sonic, best-selling and award-winning authors like Andrew Solomon and Wednesday Martin.
+Her research and editing clients include super-sonic, best-selling and award-winning authors.
 Bethany also serves as a strategic coach, helping writers and entrepreneurs at all stages of the creative process envision and execute their projects, including book proposals, content development, Big Ideas, messaging, and the like.